onlyquake/xonotic-wiki/Mapping-textures-skybox-blender.markdown

 ![](blender-redit.jpg)

 Now you can move one face, and the nearby faces will follow suit.
-Note that you can adjust the radius of effect by using your mouse’s scroll wheel.
+Note that you can adjust the radius of effect by using your mouse's scroll wheel.

 ![](blender-redit2.jpg)